JoshHipkin/2800-202310-BBY13/README.md

 # How to install and run the app locally:
-1. Once the repo Is cloned you will need to install mongoDB, set up a database and link it with the project.
+1. Once the repo Is cloned you will need to signup for mongoDB and optionally install studio3T, set up a database in mongodb and link it with the project.
 You can do this by adding a file called .env with the following variables:
-NODE_SESSION_SECRET=cf4c5c5b-ef38-4930-84d4-ee60a0ef7838
-MONGODB_PASSWORD=Josh
-MONGODB_HOST=2800.x8sanqn.mongodb.net
-MONGODB_USER=Josh
-MONGODB_DATABASE=Recipal
-MONGODB_SESSION_SECRET=5ceebb1c-72eb-49b9-8b31-6fd611ab2ac5
+NODE_SESSION_SECRET=generated guid
+MONGODB_PASSWORD=database admin user
+MONGODB_HOST=host string from mongodb connection MONGODB_USER=database admin user MONGODB_DATABASE=database name MONGODB_SESSION_SECRET=generated guid
+OPENAI_SECRET=api key here
-OPENAI_SECRET=<api key here>
+CLARIFAI_SECRET=api key here
+*There is plenty of documentation and youtube videos about how to connect to mongo db.
+**Alternatively if you have the keys to access our database and api's, simply add them to a .env file at the top level of the repository.
+You may also skip steps 2, 5, and 6.
+2. You will need to import the Kaggle data set "Food.com Recipes with Search Terms and Tags" into the mongo db database.
+However the dataset is too large for the free version of mongodb.
+You can download and open the csv file in excel and remove roughly 1/2 or more of the data entries and save the file as a copy.
+You can then import the csv directly into mongodb using studio3T.
+3. Make you have nodeJS installed on your computer as this is a nodeJS run project and you will need to install npm packages to successfully run the app.
+4. Either in the command line inside of the repository or in a terminal window in your IDE (visual studio reccommended) type in 'npm i' to install all of the necessary node modules.
+5. You will need to sign up for Clarifai API key and instert it into the .env file
+6. You will also need to signup for an openAI API key and insert it into the .env file.
+All configurations are done in the routing of the index.js file.
+7. Finally to run the app you can open the terminal in the repository or in you IDE and type node index.js or nodemon index.js

 # Conrad_PantryInventory
 Feature implemented to allow the user to have a saved inventory of items, instead of searching the ingredients everytime.